EtCon: Edit-then-Consolidate for Reliable Knowledge Editing: Appendix

 \subsection{Evaluation on Reasoning-Oriented Architectures}

-To assess the robustness of our method on architectures with inherent reasoning capabilities, we extended our evaluation to DeepSeek-R1-Distill-Qwen-7B using 1,000 samples from the ZsRE.
-As reported in Table \ref{tab:diff_layer_deepseek}, our method maintains high efficacy on this reasoning-oriented architecture.
-As reported in Table \ref{tab:diff_layer_deepseek}, EtCon maintains high editing efficacy on this reasoning-oriented model.
+\textbf{Experimental Setup.} To assess the robustness of our method on architectures with inherent reasoning capabilities, we extended our evaluation to DeepSeek-R1-Distill-Qwen-7B using 1,000 samples from the ZsRE.
+Following our main experiments, we target the MLP down-projection weights (\texttt{mlp.down\_proj}) for knowledge editing.

+\textbf{Shallow Layers Yield Best Trade-off.} As reported in Table \ref{tab:diff_layer_deepseek}, EtCon maintains high editing efficacy on this reasoning-oriented model.
 In particular, editing the shallow layers (Layers 5–9) yields the best trade-off, achieving 88.6\% Reliability and 53.5\% Generalization while preserving acceptable Locality (17.0\%).
 This suggests that our Edit-then-Consolidate paradigm is compatible with the model's intrinsic reasoning processes rather than disrupting them.

-The green curve exhibits the fastest initial convergence (Steps 0-20).
+\textbf{Deep-Layer Shortcut Phenomenon.} The green curve exhibits the fastest initial convergence (Steps 0-20).
 Since these layers are proximal to the output projection, the model can quickly maximize the reward by establishing a direct mapping to the target answer.
 However, similar to the phenomenon observed in Appendix \ref{diff_layer_appendix}, this configuration plateaus at a lower reliability level.
 This suggests that modifying only the deep layers could lead the model to adopt a "shortcut" strategy which may leave the model vulnerable to the cognitive conflict between retained shallow knowledge and updated deep injections.

-In contrast, the red curve displays a distinct "warm-up" phase (Steps 0-15) followed by a sustained ascent to the highest performance plateau.
+\textbf{Shallow-Layer Constructive Consolidation.} In contrast, the red curve displays a distinct "warm-up" phase (Steps 0-15) followed by a sustained ascent to the highest performance plateau.
 This trajectory indicates that injecting knowledge into the shallow layers requires more optimization steps for the consolidate stage to propagate the changes through autoregressive generation pipeline.
 Crucially, this delay reflects a constructive consolidation process: the model is realigning its actual generation behavior with the updated parametric knowledge base.
 This results in convergence stability and reliability, demonstrating that our Edit-then-Consolidate paradigm is compatible with the intrinsic reasoning mechanisms of complex architectures.